-- (c) Complaint.
-A complaint is: - (1) a document that, in accordance with Rule 6, is filed by any person in his or her individual capacity or on behalf of a professional organization; or - (2) information from any source, other than a document described in (c)(1), that gives a chief judge probable cause to believe that a covered judge, as defined in Rule 4, has engaged in misconduct or may have a disability, whether or not the information is framed as or is intended to be an allegation of misconduct or disability. - (d) Court of Appeals, District Court, and District Judge.
-"Court of appeals," "district court," and "district judge," where appropriate, include the United States Court of Federal Claims, the United States Court of International Trade, and the judges thereof. - (e) Disability.
-"Disability" is a temporary or permanent impairment, physical or mental, rendering a judge unable to discharge the duties of the particular judicial office.
-Examples of disability include substance abuse, the inability to stay awake during court proceedings, or impairment of cognitive abilities that renders the judge unable to function effectively. - (f) Judicial Council and Circuit.
+(c) Complaint.
+A complaint is:

+- (1) a document that, in accordance with Rule 6, is filed by any person in his or her individual capacity or on behalf of a professional organization; or - (2) information from any source, other than a document described in (c)(1), that gives a chief judge probable cause to believe that a covered judge, as defined in Rule 4, has engaged in misconduct or may have a disability, whether or not the information is framed as or is intended to be an allegation of misconduct or disability. - (d) Court of Appeals, District Court, and District Judge.
+"Courts of appeals," "district court," and "district judge," where appropriate, include the United States Court of Federal Claims, the United States Court of International Trade, and the judges thereof. - (e) Disability.
+"Disability" is a temporary or permanent condition rendering a judge unable to discharge the duties of the particular judicial office.
+Examples of disability include substance abuse, the inability to stay awake during court proceedings, or a severe impairment of cognitive abilities.

+- (f) Judicial Council and Circuit.
 "Judicial council" and "circuit," where appropriate, include any courts designated in 28 U.S.C. § 363. - (g) Magistrate Judge.
-"Magistrate judge," where appropriate, includes a special master appointed by the Court of Federal Claims under 42 U.S.C. § 300aa-12(c). - (h) Misconduct.
-Cognizable misconduct: - (1) is conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Misconduct includes, but is not limited to: - (A) using the judge's office to obtain special treatment for friends or relatives; - (B) accepting bribes, gifts, or other personal favors related to the judicial office; - (C) having improper discussions with parties or counsel for one side in a case; - (D) treating litigants, attorneys, or others in a demonstrably egregious and hostile manner; - (E) engaging in partisan political activity or making inappropriately partisan statements; - (F) soliciting funds for organizations; - (G) retaliating against complainants, witnesses, or others for their participation in this complaint process; - (H) refusing, without good cause shown, to cooperate in the investigation of a complaint under these Rules; or - (I) violating other specific, mandatory standards of judicial conduct, such as those pertaining to restrictions on outside income and requirements for financial disclosure.
+"Magistrate judge," where appropriate, includes a special master appointed by the Court of Federal Claims under 42 U.S.C. § 300aa-12(c).

+(h) Misconduct.
+Cognizable misconduct:

+- (1) is conduct prejudicial to the effective and expeditious administration of the business of the courts.
+Misconduct includes, but is not limited to: - (A) using the judge's office to obtain special treatment for friends or relatives; - (B) accepting bribes, gifts, or other personal favors related to the judicial office; - (C) having improper discussions with parties or counsel for one side in a case; - (D) treating litigants or attorneys in a demonstrably egregious and hostile manner; - (E) engaging in partisan political activity or making inappropriately partisan statements; - (F) soliciting funds for organizations; or - (G) violating other specific, mandatory standards of judicial conduct, such as those pertaining to restrictions on outside income and requirements for financial disclosure. - (2) is conduct occurring outside the performance of official duties if the conduct might have a prejudicial effect on the administration of the business of the courts, including a substantial and widespread lowering of public confidence in the courts among reasonable people.

-- (2) is conduct occurring outside the performance of official duties if the conduct might have a prejudicial effect on the administration of the business of the courts, including a substantial and widespread lowering of public confidence in the courts among reasonable people. - (3) does not include: - (A) an allegation that is directly related to the merits of a decision or procedural ruling.
+(3) does not include:

+- (A) an allegation that is directly related to the merits of a decision or procedural ruling.
 An allegation that calls into question the correctness of a judge's ruling, including a failure to recuse, without more, is merits-related.
-If the decision or ruling is alleged to be the result of an improper motive, e.g., a bribe, ex parte contact, racial or ethnic bias, or improper conduct in rendering a decision or ruling, such as personally derogatory remarks irrelevant to the issues, the complaint is not cognizable to the extent that it attacks the merits. - (B) an allegation about delay in rendering a decision or ruling, unless the allegation concerns an improper motive in delaying a particular decision or habitual delay in a significant number of unrelated cases. - (i) Subject Judge.
+If the decision or ruling is alleged to be the result of an improper motive, e.g., a bribe, ex parte contact, racial or ethnic bias, or improper conduct in rendering a decision or ruling, such as personally derogatory remarks irrelevant to the issues, the complaint is not cognizable to the extent that it attacks the merits. - (B) an allegation about delay in rendering a decision or ruling, unless the allegation concerns an improper motive in delaying a particular decision or habitual delay in a significant number of unrelated cases.

+(i) Subject Judge.
 "Subject judge" means any judge described in Rule 4 who is the subject of a complaint.